-- Theorem 3.4.3: If A is an $m \times n$ matrix, then the solution set of the homogeneous linear system $A\mathbf{x}=\mathbf{0}$ consists of all vectors in \mathbb{R}^n that are orthogonal to every row vector of A. - The null space of A consists of those vectors that are orthogonal to each of the row vectors of A.
+- Theorem 3.4.3: If A is an $m \times n$ matrix, then the solution set of the homogeneous linear system Ax=0 consists of all vectors in $R^n$ that are orthogonal to every row vector of A. - In other words, the null space of A consists of those vectors that are orthogonal to each of the row vectors of A.